Portal2Nowhere/AspectWiki/Stuff/Aspects/Heart.md

 DEFINITIONS
 noun
 1. used to refer to a person's character
-2. the place within a person where [[emotion]]s are considered to come from
+2. the place within a person where emotions are considered to come from
 3.
 verb